-A request to rezone from Agricultural/Residential (AR2a) to Specific Plan-Residential (SP-R) zoning for property located at 4154 Murfreesboro Pike, approximately 350 feet southeast of Parks Retreat Drive and located within the Murfreesboro Pike Urban Design Overlay (4.09 acres), to permit a multi-family residential development.
+A request to rezone from AR2a to SP zoning for property located at 4154 Murfreesboro Pike, approximately 350 feet southeast of Parks Retreat Drive and located within the Murfreesboro Pike Urban Design Overlay District (4.09 acres), to permit a multi-family residential development, requested by Anderson, Delk, Epps and Associates, applicant; Oliveri LLC, owner.

-Staff recommends deferral to the May 12, 2022, Planning Commission meeting at the request of the applicant.
+Staff Recommendation: Defer to the May 12, 2022, Planning Commission meeting.